 An avid ocean swimmer, snowboarder and hiker, Tammy is immersed in the subjects that inspire her own artwork.
 Having lived in California, France, Canada and Hong Kong, she has had the chance to witness both the sublime and the tragic in our relationships with mother nature.

 Her background as an Art Conservator inspires her to work with challenging materials such as gold leaf, rare pigments and found objects.
 Reflection, opalescence and transparency are common themes in her work, emphasizing not only the exquisite, but the ephemeral nature of the natural world around us.
-The fragility of the natural world indirectly extends to the human element in many of her pieces; images of caged birds from the Hong Kong bird market are used to evoke the dense and destitute living conditions for many in the world's wealthiest cities.
-She is also influenced by the rich history of the San Francisco Bay Area Figurative Movement, and it informs much of her live model studies in oil.
+Seybold is heavily influenced by the rich history of the San Francisco Bay Area Figurative Movement, and it informs much of her live model studies in oil.

 Tammy Flynn Seybold's work has been exhibited in Toronto, Hong Kong and Vancouver.
-Most recently her paintings were shown in the Harmony Arts Festival Group Show in Vancouver, and she was selected as a Regional Finalist in the Bombay Sapphire Artisan Series 2106.
-Seybold is currently living and creating her art in West Vancouver, Canada.
+Her work will be included in the January 2019 issue of British Vogue.
+Most recently her figurative works were exhibited in the solo show "Deliquescence" in Vancouver.
+She has also shown in the Harmony Arts Festival Group Show in Vancouver and she was selected as a Regional Finalist in the Bombay Sapphire Artisan Series 2106.
+Seybold is currently living and creating her art in Vancouver, Canada.